survivor7777777/pdfbooklet/README.md

 # pdfbooklet

 ## What is pdfbooklet?
-A perl scriptto re-arrange the page order of a PDF file as a booklet.
+A perl script that re-arranges the page order of a PDF file as a booklet.

-## What does pdfbooklet depend on?
-In order to run it, the following commands/libraries are necessary.

-* Commands
-  + /usr/bin/perl (5.x)
-  + /usr/local/bin/cpdf  (http://community.coherentpdf.com/)
-* perl packages
-  + Getopt::Long
-  + File::Basename
-  + File::Temp

 ## How to install pdfbooklet?
 Install *perl* command first.
 On MacOS, perl must be re-installed.